Ho-Ro/DL4YHF-Frequency-Counter/README.md

 ![DL4YHF capacitor mod](HW/DL4YHF_capacitor_mod.jpg)

 #### Switching between frequency and event counter mode
-When switching on, the current working mode is briefly displayed, either `FrEQ` or `Count`.
-If you press and hold the button while switching on, the display alternates between these two modes.
+If you press and hold the button while switching on, the display alternates between the two modes `FrEQ` and `Count`.
 If the button is released during the desired mode, this mode is permanently saved in the EEPROM and the device operates either as a frequency or event counter, even after a restart

 ## License
 The work (except [Wolfgang's original code](DL4YHF/counter.asm) that is in the public domain) is released under GPL v3.